NiamhGillespie/Final-year-project/timelog.md

 ### 23 Feb 2024
 * *6 hours* Sending out emails to recruit more survey participants, analysed current survey responses.
 Started bullet pointing background, requirements and design section of dissertation.

+## Week 20

+### 21 Feb 2024
+* *5 hours* Reading requirements sections from exemplar dissertations, creating user scenarios and refining these.
+Wrote up majority of user stories - some still need refining.
+Used the MoSCoW method to organise the functional requirements of RViT.
+Finally wrote down a short list of the non functional requirements I could think of.